DavidVorick/CodeCommit/README.md

 lots of specific intructions or best practices, those practices need to be enforced across multiple calls to LLMs rather than conducted all at once.

+Finally, code-commit tries as much as possible to use LLMs exclusively for the coding itself, relying on normal, non-intelligent scripts and processes for the actual steps of updating files and running the build.
+Though it's not bulletproof, it significantly reduces the chances that an LLM does something destructive or irreversible to the host machine, because the actions that the LLM itself can take are highly constrained.
+For example, only the user can commit code.
+An LLM can make changes, but the changes don't enter the git history until a user has had a chance to sign off.

-## Using code-commit
+## Coding Phases

-Every code-commit project is defined by a set of UserSpecification.md files which define the purpose of the code and provide guidelines to agentic workflows that implement the specifications.

-There is a top level UserSpecification.md which defines the high level goals and purpose of the project, and most of the functionality is split off into modules, where each module has its own UserSpecification.md.
-The vast majority of the features and nuance are defined within the modules.

-Modules form a dependency DAG.
-One module is allowed to import another, so long as it does not result in a dependency cycle.
-Each module provides an API document which provides guarantees around the module's behavior.
-These guarantees are the sole documentation that gets provided to anyone importing the module.

-LLMs typically only load one module at a time into context.
-More specifically, they load the UserSpecification for that module, the top level UserSpecification for the entire project, and then the public API documentation for any direct dependencies that the module has.
-The LLMs will then work on the module using different sets of prompts.

-A central component of the code-commit lifecycle is specification review.
-LLMs are continuously used throughout the life of a code-commit project to verify that specifications are self-consistent, sensible, non-confusing, and making correct use of their dependencies.
-This review process is critical for the overall scalability of agentic projects.

-Both the review and the implementation process get split into multiple LLM calls with different prompts.
-This is because modern LLMs lose fidelity as the number of instructions increases, and as the context size increases.
-By keeping tasks more focused, a stronger overall implementation can emerge as a result.

-The recommended development workflow is to define one UserSpecification for the whole project, and then as the context starts to grow too large, begin to split out different elements of functionality into modules.
-Modules ust be self-contained.

-The UserSpecifications are considered sacred, and will never be modified by LLMs.
-During specification review, the LLM may request that the user make modifications to the UserSpecifications, but it will never make those modifications itself.

-The LLMs will also never commit code themselves.
-If any files are modified, the user will have an opportunity to review the changes and manually commit the changes.
-This allows the user to trivially undo any bad changes that are made by an LLM.

 When code-commit works on a codebase, it works in phases.
-Each phase takes the project to a deeper layer of maturity, and significantly increases the cost of making breaking changes.
+Each phase takes the project to a deeper layer of maturity, and increases the cost of making breaking changes.

-Within each phase, code-commit works backwards through the dependency tree, starting with the modules that have no dependencies, and then progressing to the modules that only depend on modules with no dependencies (called L1 modules), and so on, until every module has been completed for that phase. code-commit will complete the full phase for each module before moving onto the next module.
+Within each phase, code-commit works backwards through the module dependency tree, starting with the modules that have no dependencies (L0 modules), and then progressing to the modules that only depend on modules with no dependencies or fewer (called L1 modules), and so on, until every module has been completed for that phase. code-commit will complete the full phase for each module before moving onto the next module.

-The first phase focuses on four things:
+Though the phases have been adjusted over time, the initial progression looked something like this:

+Phase 1:

 1. Ensure the specification is sensible
 2. Ensure there is a basic implementation that is faithful to the specification